Hail damage discovered by Custom Exteriors during an inspection of a hail damaged roof in Northern Colorado

 With all the styles of specialty and asphalt shingles, which roof replacement choice is right for you?

-Keeping this in mind, when the time comes for a roof replacement, rather than just putting back on the same shingle removed, why not look at all the many shingle options?
+Keeping this in mind, when the time comes for a roof replacement, rather than just putting back on the same shingle removed, why not look at all the many asphalt shingle options?

 If you are in the market for a replacement roof, a skilled and local roofing contractor can tell you about each option’s advantages and disadvantages.
 This will, in turn, equip you with the knowledge to make an educated choice on the roofing system for your property.

-Three Tab Asphalt Shingles, The Black Sheep of Shingles
+Three Tab Asphalt Shingles

 Architectural Shingles